 There are six days in which men are obligated to work; therefore, during those days come and be healed, but not on the SABBATH DAY (Luke 13:14).

 The above angry reply by the synagogue ruler regarding the miracle he witnessed shows, once again, how distorted the Jews understanding of God's commandments had become.
 Jesus, after a stinging rebuke of some religious leaders for upholding traditions they said represented God's will, summed up his criticism of them by stating the following.

 But they worship Me in vain, teaching for doctrine the commandments of men (Matthew 15:9, see also chapter 23)

 Christ rightly points out in Luke 13:15 how hypocritical Jewish teachers were in regard to observing the Sabbath.
 On the one hand, they condemned as sinful the merciful work needed to free someone from their burden of physical pain and spiritual suffering.
 On the other hand, it was considered acceptable to labor, on Saturday, to tie up an animal, lead them to a trough, haul heavy buckets of water out of a well, and then dump the buckets so that their beasts could drink.

-In other words, they felt another person's suffering could wait a day in order to be healed, yet work to protect the life and marketable value of THEIR animals was entirely acceptable!
+In other words, these religious leaders felt another person's suffering could wait a day in order to be healed, yet work to protect the life and marketable value of their animals was entirely acceptable!

 "It was necessary on the Sabbath, therefore, for Christ to act deliberately against prevailing misconceptions in order to restore the day to God's intended purpose" (Divine Rest for Human Restlessness, page 150).